cerbos/tutorial/src/02-running-locally/README.md

     directory: /policies
 ```

-Save this file in a directory eg `/tutorial/config/conf.yaml` and also create an empty policy folder eg `/tutorial/policies`
+Save this file in a directory for example `/tutorial/config/conf.yaml` and also create an empty policy folder for example `/tutorial/policies`

 You can find the full configuration schema in the [Cerbos docs](https://docs.cerbos.dev/cerbos/latest/configuration/index.html).